glotzerlab/signac/doc/indexing.rst

     ``a_(?P<a>\d+)\.txt``

-This regular expression matches all filenames which begin with `a_`, followed by one more digits, ending with `.txt`.
+This regular expression matches all filenames which begin with `a_`, followed by one or more digits, ending with `.txt`.
 The definition of a named group, `a`, matching only the digits allows the :py:class:`~signac.contrib.crawler.RegexFileCrawler` to extract the meta data from this filename.
 For example: